 The Daily Mississippian had two pieces today regarding Chancellor Robert Khayat’s letter on University letterhead in support of Dickie Scruggs.

-, there was this interesting nugget . . .
+In a news article, there was this interesting nugget . . .

 Many members of the university community are remaining silent about Chancellor Robert Khayat’s decision to write his letter requesting leniency for Richard “Dickie” Scruggs on the official university letterhead, though Executive Assistant to the Chancellor Andrew Mullins said Wednesday that using the letterhead to write his own personal letter to Judge Neal Biggers was a mistake.